442623641/cordova-plugin-cpu-info/README.md

-# Cordova AppVersion plugin
+# Cordova cpu info plugin

-Reads the version of your app from the target build settings.
+Reads the cpu info of your mobile.

-## Installation

-### With cordova-cli

-If you are using [cordova-cli](https://github.com/apache/cordova-cli), install
-with:

-    cordova plugin add cordova-plugin-app-version

-### With plugman

-With a plain [plugman](https://github.com/apache/cordova-plugman), you should be able to install with something like:

-    plugman --platform <ios|android> --project <directory> --plugin https://github.com/whiteoctober/cordova-plugin-app-version.git

 ### Manually in iOS